Living With A Drug Addict: How To Deal With It Soberly

 Helping, But Not Enabling A Drug-Addicted Person

 Guilt holds a lot of power over people.
 It’s the driving force behind depression that often plagues those coping with a drug-addicted spouse or friend.
-And it is guilt that can lead to complacency with the addiction or codependent behaviors.
+And it is guilt that can lead to complacency with addiction or codependent behaviors.

 When you care about someone, it can be an agonizing experience to deny them help to acquire more drugs or enable other related behaviors.
 However, enabling the addiction is hugely damaging for both the user and the co-survivor of the addiction.